trappergor/cpp-docs.ru-ru/docs/standard-library/functional-functions.md

 };
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `Type`, `T`, `U`
- Любой тип, поддерживающий `operator|`, принимающий операнды указанного или выводимого типа.
+ Any type that supports an `operator|` that takes operands of the specified or inferred types.

  `Left`
- Левый операнд побитовой операции ИЛИ. Неспециализированный шаблон принимает ссылочный аргумент lvalue типа `Type`. Специализированный шаблон выполняет точную пересылку ссылочных аргументов lvalue и rvalue выводимого типа `T`.
+ The left operand of the bitwise OR operation.
+The unspecialized template takes an lvalue reference argument of type `Type`.
+The specialized template does perfect forwarding of lvalue and rvalue reference arguments of inferred type `T`.

  `Right`
- Правый операнд побитовой операции ИЛИ. Неспециализированный шаблон принимает ссылочный аргумент lvalue типа `Type`. Специализированный шаблон выполняет точную пересылку ссылочных аргументов lvalue и rvalue выводимого типа `U`.
+ The right operand of the bitwise OR operation.
+The unspecialized template takes an lvalue reference argument of type `Type`.
+The specialized template does perfect forwarding of lvalue and rvalue reference arguments of inferred type `U`.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Результат `Left``|``Right`. Специализированный шаблон выполняет точную пересылку результата типа, возвращаемого `operator|`.
+ The result of `Left | Right`.
+The specialized template does perfect forwarding of the result, which has the type that's returned by `operator|`.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Функтор `bit_or` ограничен целочисленными типами для основных типов данных или определяемыми пользователем типами, которые реализуют `operator|`.
+ The `bit_or` functor is restricted to integral types for the basic data types, or to user-defined types that implement `operator|`.

 ##  <a name="bit_xor"></a>  bit_xor
- Стандартный объект функции, который применяет побитовую операцию "исключающее ИЛИ" (бинарное `operator^`) к своим аргументам.
+ A predefined function object that performs the bitwise XOR operation (binary `operator^`) on its arguments.

 ```
 template <class Type = void>